johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-08-15-bicep-azure-static-web-apps-azure-devops/index.md

 tags: [Azure Static Web Apps, Bicep, azure devops, Azure Pipelines]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'Learn how to deploy Azure Static Web Apps using Bicep and Azure DevOps, including workarounds for common deployment issues.'
 ---

 This post demonstrates how to deploy [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview) using Bicep and Azure DevOps.
 It includes a few workarounds for the ["Provider is invalid.
 Cannot change the Provider.
 Please detach your static site first if you wish to use to another deployment provider." issue](https://github.com/Azure/static-web-apps/issues/516).